-These hormones stimulate the release of estrogen and testosterone from the gonads.
+These hormones stimulate the release of estrogen and testosterone from the gonads and adrenal glands (important point in neutered pets that have no gonads).
 A very sensitive negative feedback loop maintains just the right amount of estrogen and testosterone.
 This sensitive balance is upset in adrenal disease of ferrets.

 The exact reason this tumor arises is not completely unknown.
 It is seen more often in the U.S. than in Great Britain, where different breeding and husbandry practices are utilized.
 It is speculated that diet, exposure to sunlight, and neutering are all factors, with neutering being the most important one.